epsilonr/httpclient/README.md

 ## HTTP Client
-An libcurl wrapper for HTTP/HTTPS requests inspired by simplicity of python's requests module.
+This library is an libcurl wrapper for HTTP/HTTPS requests, inspired by simplicity of python's requests module.

 ### Structure of Response